top of page

 The Exposome concept

-The exposome concept, initially described by Wild in 2005 and 2012, refers to the totality of exposures an individual is subjected to from conception to a complete lifetime.
-The exposome concept was introduced as a complement to the genome initiative (improving our understanding of diseases by decoding the human genome), highlighting the pressing need to consider the importance of both internal and external exposures for health.
+The exposome concept, initially described by Christopher Paul Wild in 2005 and 2012, refers to the totality of exposures an individual is subjected to from conception throughout theirlifetime.
+This can range from maternal smoking during pregnancy, certain food intake in childhood, noise at school, or parental education, to social characteristics in the neighbourhood or surrounding green spaces.
+The exposome concept was introduced as a complement to the genome initiative (the biological approach of improving our understanding of disease by decoding the human genome) and strives to map every exposure an individual is subjected to from conception to death, providing a DNA-like detailed level of exposure information.
+This introduced approach highlights the pressing need to consider the importance of both internal and external exposures for health.

 bottom of page